 DFP has a track record of working with leading insurance firms such as Hiscox, Euler Hermes and QBE, using open data and AI technology to help improve their digital distribution channels and customer engagement.
 DFP’s ‘Helping Andi’ tool will leverage this experience to bring transparency and clarity to UK SMEs regarding their online footprint, and how their data is used to assess risk.
 ‘Helping Andi’ will allow small business owners to monitor the open data that is available about them and what it might mean for their insurance coverage requirements.

 Alex Hammick, COO of Digital Fineprint, commented: “SMEs are the backbone of the UK economy and DFP’s core mission in everything we do is to “help protect all small businesses”.
 The “Helping Andi” project was developed by the team to address the lack of available tools for SMEs to help them understand the information that is out there about them and how it impacts their risk profile.
 We’re really excited about using the funding to deliver our award-winning technology directly to SMEs and to help them get the right insurance to protect their businesses.

-If you work for an SME and would like to get involved in the “Helping Andi” project, please get in touch with the DFP team to share your ideas on how we can develop the platform.
+If you work for an SME and would like to get involved in the “Helping Andi” project, please complete this survey to help us develop the free platform for small businesses.
 Likewise, if you are an insurer or broker, and would like to work with us to help reduce under-insurance in small business, we would love to hear from you.